ainefernandez/F1RDDQualy/README.md

 # 🏁 Does Qualifying Really Matter?
 The Causal Impact of Advancing to Q2 and Q3 on Formula 1 Race Outcomes 🎯

 Hi there! 👋

-Welcome to my repo — Bringing econometrics into the world of Formula 1! 🚦🏎️
+Welcome to my repo — bringing econometrics into the world of Formula 1! 🚦🏎️
 This project uses a Regression Discontinuity Design (RDD) to explore a question as old as F1 itself:
-Does qualifying performance on Saturday *really* impact a driver's race on Sunday?
+Does qualifying performance on Saturday really impact a driver's race on Sunday?

 ## 📁 Repository Structure